Dress up your at-home dinner with these simple, pretty recipes

 That said, if you’ve missed the experience of dressing up and going out, go ahead and pull out your fancier duds, even if your grand destination is your usual dinner table.
 And why not come up with a meal to match the outfit?

-Whether you want to celebrate a birthday, have a date-night in your front yard or just feel like cooking something that’s almost too pretty to eat for yourself, you’ll find some inspiration below.
+Whether you want to celebrate a birthday, have a date-night in your front yard or feel like making something beautiful just for yourself, you’ll find some inspiration below.

 [These creative quarantiners turned their homes into the bars and restaurants they were missing]